jhudsy/blunderbuss/FRONTEND.md

 The UI should be attractive and utilise Bootstrap.

+## Multiple attempts feature

+The application supports configurable maximum incorrect attempts per puzzle.
+Users can set this in Settings via a slider (range 1-3, default 3).
+Key behaviors:

+- **Attempt tracking**: The backend tracks incorrect attempts per puzzle using session storage.
+The count resets when a new puzzle is loaded or when the puzzle is solved.

+- **XP penalty**: For each incorrect attempt, the XP reward is halved:
+  - Attempt 1: Full XP
+  - Attempt 2: 50% XP (halved once)
+  - Attempt 3: 25% XP (halved twice)

+- **Max attempts reached**: When the user exhausts all attempts:
+  - The correct solution is revealed automatically
+  - Further moves are disabled
+  - The "Next" button is enabled to proceed to the next puzzle
+  - A message indicates maximum attempts were reached

+- **Before max attempts**: If attempts remain after an incorrect move:
+  - The board resets to the starting position
+  - A message shows how many attempts remain
+  - The user can try again immediately
+  - Moves remain enabled

+- **Settings UI**: A range slider (1-3) in Settings allows users to configure their maximum attempts preference.
+The current value is displayed next to the slider.

 ## Hint functionality

 The puzzle UI includes a "Hint" button that helps users by highlighting the source